oznogon/gattaibushido-public/rules/03_basic_play.md

 * **Strike Range:** Coach's Strike Range is equal to the Threat Rating of the highest-rated involved Threat, plus one for each additional Threat involved.

-### Draw and Redistribute Hands

-With all the establishment settled, it's time to draw.

-**Pilots:** First the leader draws cards = her bonus draw, determined above.
-Then, all other involved Pilots on her team can choose to give the leader any number of cards from their own current Hands.
-Finally, the leader must then give those Pilots back an equal number of cards (but they don't need to be the same ones).

-**Coach:** Draw your Bonus draw as stated above, you are now ready to play.

-## Step 3: Resolve Initiative
+## Step 3: Play Rounds

+We now play in one to three\* rounds of escalating stakes:

+1. The Confrontation
+2. The Struggle
+3. The Final Attack

+\* *or more, if evoking the Final Form!
+See p.
+XX*

+Each side goes back and forth in exchanges of turns, playing and escalating until one side concedes.

+### Resolving Initiative

 Both sides now turn their initiative cards face-up for all to see, and the Higher card (by rank, then suit) wins the initiative.

-Don't forget to check Strike Range!
-If a Pilot wins but their strike is outside Range, Coach checks against Dissonance.
-And if *Coach* wins but their card is outside range, discard it, and the Pilot wins Initiative without Dissonance, regardless of their own card.
+**Check Strike Range:** If a Pilot wins but their strike is outside Range, Coach checks against Dissonance.
+And if *Coach* wins but their card is outside range, it stays but the Pilot opponent gets to draw a free card to their Hand.

 In the extremely rare case of the cards being identical in both rank *and* suit (i.e. the exact same card), either call the whole thing off, or simultaneously play new initiative cards until someone wins.

 In any case, discard all cards other than the winning card.
 This winning Initiative Card cannot be Blocked, and is immune to any special game effects that would force a discard.

-## Step 4: Play Rounds

-Play in one to three rounds of escalating stakes:

-1. The Confrontation
-2. The Struggle
-3. The Final Attack

-Each side goes back and forth in exchanges of turns, playing and escalating until one side concedes.

-### Taking Turns
+It is now their opponent's turn.

-### Taking Actions
+### Taking Turns and Actions

+Play begins in the Confrontation stage, with the initiative loser taking the first turn.

-Pilots: each involved Pilot can take a single action per turn.
-One and only one of those actions must be a Play action.
-The other involved Pilots can take Support actions to assist the chosen Play action.
-Once the chosen Play Action has been completed, the turn passes onward.
+**Pilots:** On your side's turn, each involved Pilot can take a single action per turn.
+One and only one of those actions must be a Play.
+The other involved Pilots can take Assist actions to assist the chosen Play.
+Once the chosen Play has been completed, the turn passes onward.

-Coach: TBD
+**Coach:** On your Turn, each of your Threat can perform a single Assist action.
+To conclude your turn, one of your Threats must also perform a Play, after which the turn passes onward.

 #### Play Actions

+All players can do the following:

 * Counter: play a card of higher rank than the topmost card on the Pile
 * Block: play a card of equal rank but higher suit than the topmost card on the Pile
 * Escalate: push current Pile aside, start new pile with higher stakes
 * Concede: put cards down, declare opponent the victor.
 If you cannot Counter, Block, or Escalate, you must Concede.

-##### Counter
+##### Counter (Play; All)

-* **Type:** Play
-* **Turn Passes:** To opponent.
+Play a card from any valid source available to you (Hand, Factions, etc), and narrate an accompanying action within the fiction, suitable for the tone of the current Stage.
+Your card's rank must exceed that of the currently-revealed highest card on the Pile.
+It is now your opponent's turn, and your played card is winning.

-##### Block
+##### Block (Play; All)

-* **Type:** Play
-* **Turn Passes:** To opponent.
+Play a card of equal rank and equal or higher suit than the currently winning card. *Discard* both cards.
+Narrate how you prevented their last action from happening.
+It is now your opponent's turn, and your previous card is winning.

+**If played against Escalate,** discard the escalating card and your blocking card, return the previous Pile to play, and negate points earned from that escalation.
+The battle is de-escalated to the previous stage, it is now your opponent's turn, and your previous card is winning.

+**Special:** You cannot Block an Initiative card.
+You cannot Block the card that initiates a Rumble.

-##### Escalate
+##### Escalate (Play; All)

-* **Type:** Play
-* **Turn Passes:** To opponent.
+Narrate how you are "pushing it" to the next level.
+Your opponent scores this stage, gaining points equal to the stage (1-7).

+Push the current Pile aside and place a new card down to initiate the new stage.
+The rank of this card is subject to Strike Range rules.
+It is now your opponent's turn, and your played card is winning.

+**Special:** You cannot Escalate during the third Stage (use Rumble instead) or the seventh Stage (the final Stage).

-##### Concede
+##### Concede (Play; All)

-* **Type:** Play
-* **Turn Passes:** N/A. Throwdown concludes, resolve Outcome.
+Place your remaining Hand (if any) face-down on the table before you.
+Your opponent scores this stage, gaining points equal to the stage (1-7).
+Accept your narrative fate.
+The Throwdown has now concluded, move to resolve the Outcome.

+**Special:** No further Plays or Assists can follow the announcement of a Concede.

+##### Initiate Rumble / Summon BGM (Play; All)

+Narrate the summoning of your robos or Big Giant Monster.
+This functions as an Escalate play.
+Your opponent scores this stage, gaining points equal to the stage (1-7).
+Then *Discard* all previous Piles, and play down a new card to initiate the new stage.
+The rank of this card is subject to Strike Range rules (note that Final Forms have Strike Ranges based on Team Harmony).

+Move to Rumble mode, initiate fusions, and bring out the Big Giant Monster.
+It is now your opponent's turn, and your played card is winning.

+**Special:** This can only be played during the third stage of a Throwdown.
+The card that activates this Play cannot be Blocked.

-#### Support Actions
+#### Assist Actions

-Any other involved Pilot on the Team side can choose to perform a Support Action.
+Any other involved Pilot on the Team side can choose to perform an Assist.
 They must discard any card from their Hand, which allows them to do one of the following:

 * Use one of their Charge Techs to assist another Pilot's Play
 * Activate Gear to assist another Pilot's Play
 * ...and more to be decided

-### Escalating Stages and Stakes

-### Scoring Points
+Coach has additional Threat Assists:

+* Activate Wave or Storm

+##### Activate Wave or Storm (Assist; Coach)

+(TBD)

+Pick a Threat involved in this Throwdown, and discard a face or ace card from your Hand.
+With a face card, the chosen Threat activates a Wave.
+With an ace card, the chosen Threat activates a Storm.

+On your turn, you can use this at most once per involved Threat.
+Each Threat can activate a Wave or a Storm, but not both in the same Turn.

-## (Optional) Step 5: Rumble!
+## (Optional) Step 4: Rumble!

+### Why Not Just Rumble All the Time?

+misc:

+* robos get damaged!
+* gotta build up those robo stashes!
+* each round causes epic damage to locations!
+* chance of hurting innocents!

-## Step 6: Outcome
+## Step 5: Outcome

-## Step 7: Discard and Draw
+## Step 6: Discard and Draw